bugcrowd/templates/submissions/description/automotive_security_misconfiguration/rf_hub/key_fob_cloning/template.md

-# Radio Frequency Key Fob Cloning

-## Overview of the Vulnerability

 The Radio Frequency Hub (RFH) is a receiver hub which communicates with other electronic devices and control units through either the Controller Area Network (CAN) bus or a separate serial bus.
 The RFH allows communications for vehicle accessories such as remote ignition systems, keyless entry, remote immobilization systems, and anti-theft systems, amongst other operations.

 Misconfigurations in the RFH can lead to security weaknesses across any of these systems.
 An attacker can exploit the target system by creating a permanent clone of the key fob, giving permanent access to any vehicle of the same make/model.